2023 Call for Abstracts

 - Upon abstract acceptance for presentation at the annual meeting, the contents and conclusions of the abstract are embargoed from publication.

-Any of the following criteria will make a late-breaking abstract ineligible for presentation at the ASH annual meeting:
+Any of the following criteria will make an abstract ineligible for presentation at the ASH annual meeting:

-- Data are publicly available via major search engines (such as PubMed, Google Scholar, etc.);
+- Data from peer-reviewed content is publicly available via major search engines (such as PubMed, Google Scholar, etc

-- Data are accepted for publication before the late-breaking abstract submission closing date;
+- Data are accepted for journal publication before the abstract submission closing date August 1, 2023.
+Any abstract submission accepted for publication before August 1, 2023, must be withdrawn.

 Responsibilities of the Presenting Author